Texas

 Non-Felony

-A voter can vote even if they have been convicted of a misdemeanor or other non-felony offenses, but should consult with their county and/or the Texas SOS’s office with eligibility-related questions.
+A voter can vote even if they have been convicted of a misdemeanor or other non-felony offenses, but should consult with their county and/or the Texas Secretary of State office with eligibility-related questions.

 Incarcerated